D36u99er/ktai-router/README.md

-# Claude Code Router
+# KTAI Router

 [中文版](README_zh.md)

-> A powerful tool to route Claude Code requests to different models and customize any request.
+> Formerly known as Claude Code Router.
+A powerful tool to route Claude Code requests to different models and customize any request.

 ![](blog/images/claude-code.png)